Time (magazine): 20th century

 In 1987, Jason McManus succeeded Henry Grunwald as editor-in-chief, and oversaw the transition before Norman Pearlstine succeeded him in 1995.

 In 1989, when Time, Inc. and Warner Communications merged, Time became part of Time Warner, along with Warner Bros.

+21st century

 In 2000, Time became part of AOL Time Warner, which reverted to the name Time Warner in 2003.

-In 2007, Time moved from a Monday subscription/newsstand delivery to a schedule where the magazine goes on sale Fridays, and is delivered to subscribers on Saturday.
-The magazine actually began in 1923 with Friday publication.
+In 2007, Time moved from a Monday subscription/newsstand delivery to a schedule where the magazine goes on sale Fridays and is delivered to subscribers on Saturday.
+The magazine was published on Fridays when it began in 1923.

-In early 2007, the year's first issue was delayed for roughly a week due to "editorial changes", including the layoff of 49 employees.
+In early 2007, the year's first issue was delayed roughly a week due to "editorial changes", including the layoff of 49 employees.

-In 2009, Time announced that they were introducing Mine, a personalized print magazine mixing content from a range of Time Warner publications based on the reader's preferences.
-The new magazine was met with a poor reception, with criticism that its focus was too broad to be truly personal.
+In 2009, Time announced it was introducing Mine, a personalized print magazine mixing content from various Time Warner publications based on the reader's preferences.
+The new magazine was met with a poor reception, with criticism that its focus needed to be more broad to be truly personal.

 The magazine has an online archive with the unformatted text for every article published.
-The articles are indexed and were converted from scanned images using optical character recognition technology.
-The minor errors in the text are remnants of the conversion into digital format.
+The articles were indexed and converted from scanned images using optical character recognition technology.
+The minor errors in the text are remnants of the conversion to the digital format.

 In January 2013, Time Inc. announced that it would cut nearly 500 jobs – roughly 6% of its 8,000 staff worldwide.

-Although Time magazine has maintained high sales, its ad pages have declined significantly over time.
+Although Time magazine has maintained high sales, its ad pages have declined significantly.

 Also in January 2013, Time Inc. named Martha Nelson as the first female editor-in-chief of its magazine division.
 In September 2013, Nancy Gibbs was named as the first female managing editor of Time magazine.

 In November 2017, Meredith Corporation announced its acquisition of Time, Inc., backed by Koch Equity Development.
-In March 2018, only six weeks after the closure of the sale, Meredith announced that it would explore the sale of Time and sister magazines Fortune, Money and Sports Illustrated, since they did not align with the company's lifestyle brands.

 In 2017, editor and journalist Catherine Mayer, who also founded the Women's Equality Party in the UK, sued Time through attorney Ann Olivarius for sex and age discrimination.
 The suit was resolved in 2018.

+In March 2018, only six weeks after the closure of the sale, Meredith announced that it would explore the sale of Time and sister magazines Fortune, Money and Sports Illustrated, since they did not align with the company's lifestyle brands.